Carbohydrates as energy sources

 Types of carbohydrates:

-• Simple carbohydrates : Found in foods like sugar, fruit, or juice, they provide quick but short-term energy.
+- Simple carbohydrates : Found in foods such as sugar, fruit or juice, they provide quick but short-term energy.

 During intense exercise, your body primarily uses carbohydrates as an energy source because they are more readily available than fats.

-Strategically incorporating carbohydrates during prolonged or intense sessions has several notable benefits:
+The strategic integration of carbohydrates during prolonged or intense workouts offers several notable advantages:

-• Maintain energy levels : Carbohydrates provide a constant source of fuel, preventing sudden energy drops.
+- Maintaining energy levels : Carbohydrates provide a constant source of fuel, preventing sudden drops in energy.

 1. Glucose